allocats/string-server/README.md

 **1. Preprocess:**

 A bash script drives the build process, minifiying your content you wish to serve and generates cached files, hashes and a lookup table for the server.
+A basic config file exists in whisker.config

 **2. Compiling:**

-Now one just recompiles the binary and your server is ready to serve the web
+Now one just recompiles the binary and your server is ready to serve the web!
+The bash script this does this automatically and the binary is in ```./build/bin/whisker```

  When parsing a request the URI is hashed with ```FNV-1a``` then a hash lookup is done.
 If the hash matches it sends the corresponding asset otherwise a 404 response is sent to the client.
 This design is extremely fast and inherently is secure, malicious or unknown requests simply fail to match any known hashes.